-Today’s article is especially for those who perform in schools, though this will benefit people who work with senior populations too.
+Today’s article is especially for those who perform for school groups, though this will benefit people who work with senior populations too.

-a) looking to expand your gig opportunities, and
+a) looking to expand your gig opportunities right now, and

 …then I’d suggest you take a good look at CILC.

 CILC is an acronym for Center for Interactive Learning and Collaboration.

 I think of them as a clearinghouse of musicians (very few right now!), lecturers, presenters, museums, and other “content providers” who are available to do Skype-like presentations.

 Well, for schools (90% of all CILC bookings), libraries (5%), and retirement communities, museums, and others (a combined 5%).